starlibs/AILibs/docs/projects/jaicore-search/index.md

 }
 ```
 In this example, we only consider events that indicate the encounter of a solution, but there are many more events that you can react to.
-A list of supported events per algorithm is given in the table below.
+A list of supported events per algorithm is given in the documentation of the respective algorithm.

 You may note that the library adopts Java Generics in a very exhaustive way, and that class names appear sometimes quite complicated (long).
 In AILibs, we are trading off readibility, reliability, reusability, and API comfort.